 Despite this, the supply of vegetal meat is increasing on supermarket shelves.

 Pulses are particularly interesting because they have the combined advantage of being good for human health and for the planet.
 They are source of vegetal protein that can substitute animal products, which contributes significantly to greenhouse gas emissions.
-Pulses have the great potential for health and the environment. but there are still obstacles to wide consumption of legumes due to long preparation times and digestibility.
+Pulses have the great potential for health and the environment, but there are still obstacles to a wide consumption of legumes due to long preparation times and digestibility.
 In France, INRAE (Institut national de la recherche agronomique) is working on the selection of leguminous varieties which require short preparation times and with higher digestibility.

 The new plant-based trends spread fast through the social networks, like aquafaba (chickpea cooking water), used to replace egg white in vegan recipes; or red beans in French molten chocolate cake, used to add texture, while avoiding the use of eggs; and most recent one: sweet humus for dessert.